microsoft/AI-Robot-Challenge-Lab/README.md

 3. Go to the `BotRequestHandler` class.

-* Search for the `#Implement Process Image Method` comment and then uncomment the following line:
+* Search for the `#Implement Process Image Method` comment and then uncomment the following lines:
 ```python
     image_url = BotRequestHandler.get_image_url(activity.attachments)